quacksouls/lyf/doc/function.md

 }
 ```

-Notice the keyword `import`, which allows you to use functions exported by a
+Keyword `import` allows you to use functions exported by a script.
+You import
-script.
-You import functions into your script like so:
+functions into your script like so:

 ```js
 import { funcNameA, funcNameB, ... } from "/path/to/fileName.js";